gaellafond/hyrax-docker/README.md

 ### <a name="besd-image"> besd

 **_Note_**: The _besd_, _olfs_, and _ncWMS_ containers are tested only minimally
-by us at thsi time (Nov 2018) and are really for specialized cases wehre fine-grained control over the server tiers is needed.
+by us at this time (Nov 2018) and are really for specialized cases where fine-grained control over the server tiers is needed.
 You'll need to build these containers yourself.

 This CentOS-7 based image contains just the BES component of the Hyrax server.